Overview

 Bing search integration into Copilot Chat in GitHub is currently in public preview and is subject to change.

-1. On any page on GitHub, click the GitHub Copilot icon at the bottom right of the page.
+In the top right of any page on GitHub, click the GitHub Copilot icon next to the search bar.

 The GitHub Copilot Chat panel is displayed.
 To resize the panel, click and drag the top or left edge.